michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 Today we will be assembling a transcriptome and assessing its assembly quality via several different strategies.
 Please login to your Zcluster computing cluster account, start an interactive job, and create a new folder ```transcriptomics-lab```.
 Go into this folder and then we can begin!

-* Q1. *Why do we need to first start with an interactive job on the cluster?*

 <br>

 ## Data Acquisition